rottytooth/FatFingerJS/README.md

     </script>
 ~~~

 Don't bother with semi-colons.
 Open brackets and never close them.
 Misspell keywords and variables, some method names as well.
 One thing to note: JavaScirpt has a poor concept of scope, so it you're doing fancy OO stuff, ask yourself: is there a good reason I haven't made everything global???
-Also, you'll need to declare vars and functions (as if option explicit),so that JavaScirpt can tell your declarations from other statements.
+Also, you'll need to declare vars and functions (as if option explicit), so that JavaScirpt can tell your declarations from other statements.

-To use, just include javascirpt.js in your project, include the library, add a script tag with some misspelling of JavaScript, and write your sloppy, shitty JS.
+To use, just include javascirpt.js in your project, add a script tag with some misspelling of JavaScript, and write your sloppy, shitty JS.

 *Project is still under construction / testing.*